 For a true wilderness experience, take the Otipi Track through stunning rainforest scenery.
 It starts with a steady 4km (2.5 miles) climb to the summit where the track continues to the Motu River (continuing here would take you more than a day trip).
 Return downhill where you need to be careful of the track rutted in places.

 Location: Follow Old Motu Road off State Highway 35 to Toatoa then onto Takaputahi Road to the Whitikau Campsite.
 The track is across the river upstream.

 13. Nikau and Kotepato Tracks (2-4 Hours One Way)

 For a backcountry hike in the Waioeka Gorge, take the Nikau and Kotepato Tracks.
 Walk from Redpath Road across private farmland and native bush following streams to the Kotepato Hut (2-3 hours one way).
 Alternatively, walk from Redpath Road to the Nikau Hut following the Waioeka River.
 Be aware that there are some river and stream crossings in these walks so avoid these tracks after heavy rainfall.

-Location: 47km down the Waioeka Gorge from Opotiki, located near the Manganuku Camping Area.
+Location: 47km (29 miles) down the Waioeka Gorge from Opotiki, located near the Manganuku Camping Area.

 15. Moanui, Tawa and Koranga Tracks (2-3 Days Loop)